Start an Other Telecommunications Services Business in Dubai

 Licensing and Compliance Requirements

-Beyond the standard Business Licence from Dubai South, operators providing certain telecoms services may be required to obtain additional approvals from the Telecommunications and Digital Government Regulatory Authority (TDRA), which governs the UAE's telecoms sector.
-Depending on the nature of services offered, a service provider licence or spectrum authorisation from the TDRA may be necessary.
+Beyond the standard Business License from Dubai South, operators providing certain telecoms services may be required to obtain additional approvals from the Telecommunications and Digital Government Regulatory Authority (TDRA), which governs the UAE's telecoms sector.
+Depending on the nature of services offered, a service provider license or spectrum authorisation from the TDRA may be necessary.

 All businesses operating in free zones must also comply with UAE Federal Law requirements, including anti-money laundering (AML) regulations, economic substance regulations (ESR) where applicable, and corporate tax registration with the Federal Tax Authority following the introduction of the UAE Corporate Tax Law in 2023.